nitad54448/yappari-5-1/README.md

     save_config

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points.
-The command is :
+The commands :

-    spline>>128
+    spline
+    spline>>99

-where 128 is the number of frequency points you will get from your data, in a log scale.
+will get 128 points interpolated from your data for the first command, in a log scale.
+You can sepcify the number of points wby adding >>99, for instance, which gives 99 points.
 It might not be good to increase too much the number of points from he original ones, nor to use this function on noisy data.
 This command will create new datasets for every selected dataset, so you can play around to see how it is working.
 The log scale is important for DRT and Z-hit.

 To add white noise to the selected impedance datasets in the range Z-1% to Z+1%